Mentor Resources & Frequently Asked Questions:

 When will I be assigned my mentees?
 Mentee assignments will be shared in August.

 When will I begin working with my mentees?
 Once incoming first year students are assigned to Completion Coaches and mentoring groups.
 These support professionals will be connected with the students during the “Countdown 2 College” program.
 There the engagement begins.
-Mentors will continue to support students throughout the semester from that point.
+Mentors will continue to support students throughout the entire academic year from that point.

 How often do I meet with my mentees?
-Mentors are asked to host meet and greets with their assigned coach 1x/month.
+Mentors are asked to host meet and greets for their assigned caseload 1x/month.
 It’s ok if every mentee doesn’t show every time.
 We suggest you schedule a standing day and time each month so students come to expect when meetings will occur.
 Additionally, we ask mentors to make themselves available during their weekly office hours to meet with students 1:1 if requested.

 What will I discuss with my mentees during our meetings?
 It’s always best to start with checking in with students to see how their week went.
-From there, please follow the topics listed on the First Year Engagement Plan.
+From there, please follow the topics listed on the Enhanced First Year Engagement Plan.
 Review topics listed under the mentor section.
 If students need to discuss more pressing matters that is ok too, just be sure to make a note of this in your weekly documentation.
 Meetings don’t have to always be serious; you can also engage students in icebreakers or other social activities to engage them.